astronomy-commons/lsd2/README.md

 catalog = hc.Catalog('gaia', location='/path/to/hips/catalog/outputdir')
 ```

 The repository will look for an already partitioned catalog at that pathway `location + /output/catname`.
+Currently the `location` keyword supports finding hipscat objects on
+* local disk
+* azure blob file system (abfs)
+* aws s3 bucket (s3 boto) coming soon!

-If it doesn't find one, it will notify the user to import an existing source catalog utilizing `hipscat.Catalog.hips_import(...)`
+If it doesn't find one, it will notify the user to import an existing source catalog utilizing the `hipscat.Partitioner` class.

-This function requires the following parameters:
+The instantiation requires the following parameters:
-* `file_source`: this can be a directory pathway to a existing local catalog or it can be an http api-endpoing serving a list of catalog files.
+* `urls`: this is a list of string pathways to a existing local catalog or it can be an http api-endpoing serving a list of catalog files.
+You can utilize the `hipscat.util.get_cat_urls(...)` method to create these.
 * `fmt`: the catalog list file formats.
 Currently accepted formats are `csv`, `csv.gz`, `parquet`, and `fits`.
 * `ra_kw`: the column name in the catalog files corresponding the to the sources' right ascension (RA).
 * `dec_kw`: the column name in the catalog files corresponding the to the sources' declination (DEC).